intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

      label='This is a medium styled content tile' subheading='long long long long long subheading'
      subheadingFigure='10'
-     isSubheadingWarning
+     subheadingStyle='alert'
    >
-   I have a warning heading only
+   I have a alert heading only
    </Board.Tile.FigureTileContent>
  </Board.Tile>